Excerpts from: Interval Computations: Introduction, Uses, and Resources

 under the direction of Prof. Dr. Kulisch at Universität

 Karlsruhe.
-The version of the entire package is available free of
+The entire package is available free of

 Additional software is available through other distribution channels